 Along with these patterns, we have observed the customer acquisition process becoming more fine-tuned than ever.
 Customer acquisition is the life force to a businesses operation and isn’t easy.
 Fintech has the ability to bring qualified leads to your doorstep, curious and fully interested in your services.
 Chatbots collect data on user behavior which in turn helps you to hone in on your target audience and generate future leads.

 Implementing AI to qualify leads saves company time and resources while converting leads into revenue.
-Paul Firkins, the development Director at Hood Group advocates the chatbot/
+Paul Firkins, the development Director at Hood Group advocates the chatbot/fintech union.

 “AI and data developments help improve efficiency, such as automating pricing processes and reducing admin tasks.
 Our teams are trusting data and innovation experiments to make decisions and recommendations where they might have previously relied on the knowledge of a specific individual or process.”